netobserv/flowlogs-pipeline/README.md

 In addition, FLP decorates the metrics with **context**, allowing visualization layers and analytics frameworks to present **network insights** to SRE’s, cloud operators and network experts.

-Along with Prometheus and its ecosystem tools such as Thanos, Cortex etc., FLP provides efficient scalable multi-cloud solution for comprehensive network analytics that rely **solely based on metrics data-source**.
+Along with Prometheus and its ecosystem tools such as Thanos, Cortex etc., FLP provides an efficient scalable multi-cloud solution for comprehensive network analytics that rely **solely on metrics data-source**.

 Default metrics are documented here [docs/metrics.md](docs/metrics.md).
 <br>